Beyond Payment Processor Branding: Building Your Own Iden...

 However, the strategic cost exceeds revenue loss.
 When merchants think "payments," they should associate your platform.
 When they need support, they should contact you directly.
 When evaluating alternatives, they should assess your complete integrated solution, not just software components.

 Branded payments fundamentally change merchant perception of your platform.
-Instead of viewing you as a software provider offering payment integration, they recognize you as a comprehensive business solution with sophisticated software capabilities.
+Instead of viewing you as a software provider offering payment integration, they recognise you as a comprehensive business solution with sophisticated software capabilities.

 This perception shift affects every commercial interaction.
 Pricing conversations focus on total platform value rather than software licensing fees.
 Merchant retention improves because switching requires replacing entire payment infrastructure, not just changing applications.
 Cross-selling becomes natural because you're already their trusted payment partner.